Health Department Initiates New Fees for Food Service Licensing & Consultation

-Health Department & Ontonagon Commission on Aging to Host PATH Workshop
+Health Department & Baraga County Memorial Hospital to Host PATH Workshop

 PATH (Personal Action Toward Health) is a six week program that teaches practical skills for living a healthy life with a chronic health condition like diabetes, arthritis, asthma, chronic pain, or heart disease.
 Topics include healthy eating, physical activity, managing medications, communication skills, fall prevention, and much more.
 People who have attended this six session program feel better, are less limited by their health problems, and spend less time at the doctor or in the hospital.

-The class will meet on Monday afternoons, from 2:00pm to 4:30pm, January 13th thru February 17th at Riverview Senior Center in Ontonagon.
+The class will meet on Tuesday afternoons, from 12:00pm to 2:30pm, April 8th thru May 13th at Baraga County Memorial Hospital in L’Anse.
 Class sizes are limited and pre-registration is required.
 There is no cost to attend the PATH Workshop.
-For more information, please view our flyer or contact the Health Department at 906-482-7382 to register.
+For more information, please view our flyer or contact Baraga County Memorial Hospital at 906-524-3322 to register.

 Health Department Receives Awards